-Funds management income increased 9% on the prior comparative period to \$1,040 million driven by:
+Funds management income increased 6% on the prior comparative period to \$1,033 million driven by:

-- A 10% increase in average FUA to \$212 billion, primarily driven by improved global equity markets; - A full six months contribution from Count Financial Limited (Count Financial), acquired in November 2011; - Sound investment performance, with the vast majority of funds outperforming benchmark over a three year period; partly offset by - The managed contraction in the Comminsure closed investment business.
+- A 10% increase in average funds under administration (FUA) to \$212 billion, primarily driven by improved global equity markets; - A full six months contribution from Count Financial, acquired in November 2011; and - Sound investment performance, with the vast majority of funds outperforming benchmark over a three year period; partly offset by - The managed contraction in the Commlnsure closed investment business.

-The ratio of funds management income to average FUA margin decreased by one basis point to 0.97%, driven by the managed contraction of the Comminsure closed investment business.
+The ratio of funds management income to average FUA margin decreased by three basis points to 0.97%, driven by the managed contraction of the Commlnsure closed investment business.

-Funds management income increased 6% on the prior half to \$1,040 million driven by:
+Funds management income increased 5% on the prior half to \$1,033 million driven by:

-- A 6% increase in average FUA to \$212 billion, driven by improved equity markets and good investment performance; and - Higher performance fees received in CFS Global Asset Management (CFSGAM) driven by strong fund performance; partly offset by - The managed contraction of the Commlnsure closed investment portfolios.
+- A 6% increase in average funds under administration (FUA) to \$212 billion, driven by improved equity markets and good investment performance; - Higher performance fees received in CFSGAM driven by strong fund performance; partly offset by - The managed contraction of the Commlnsure closed investment portfolios.

-Internationally sourced fund flows recovered significantly due to the expansion of the Group's offshore sales capabilities, whilst FirstChoice and Custom Solutions continued to contribute solid net fund flows throughout the current half.
+Internationally sourced fund flows recovered significantly due to the expansion of the Group's offshore sales capabilities, whilst FirstChoice and Custom Solutions continued to contribute solid net flows throughout the current half.

-The ratio of funds management income to average FUA margin decreased by two basis points to 0.97%.
+The ratio of funds management income to average FUA margin decreased by two basis points to 0.97%, driven by the managed contraction of the Comminsure closed investment business.